Bernard Loeffke: Early life and education

+Army career

+Loeffke was commissioned as an Infantry officer in the United States Army, and his first assignment was as a platoon leader in the 82nd Airborne Division.
+He later became an Army Ranger and a pilot.
+Loeffke served in the 77th Special Forces Group from 1958 to 1961.
+During his three deployments for the Vietnam War, he commanded a Special Forces team in 1959, served as an advisor to a Republic of Vietnam parachute battalion in 1964, and was the executive officer and commander of the 2nd Battalion, 3rd US Infantry Regiment, from 1968 to 1969.
+He was wounded in Vietnam by Chinese and Vietnamese troops, and received four Silver Stars, five Bronze Stars, and a Purple Heart.
+From 1965 to 1968, he was an assistant professor of Russian at the US Military Academy.

 While serving as a junior officer in Vietnam, Loeffke said he was forever changed by the combat death of one of his soldiers, Sergeant Larry Morford.
 Morford opposed the war, but explained to Loeffke that even during a time of the draft, when his unit was predominantly draftees, he chose to volunteer to be a soldier because "war is a beastly job and the least beastly of us should be doing it."
 Loeffke dedicated the Friendship Fund at West Point in Morford's honor to inspire cadets to increase their understanding of Russian and Chinese relations.
 He likened Morford to Chinese corporal Lei Feng, a national icon in China who symbolizes selfless service.
 During the war, a total of 34 soldiers died under his command and 200 were wounded.